zzzFelix/gotrack/README.md

 A simple CLI for tracking time, written in Go.

 > [!WARNING]
 > Not production ready—do not use!
+Currently, only one data point per day is supported.

 ## Track time
 - `gotrack [start time] [end time] [break duration] [date]`